Ideas for rainy days

 4. Get puzzling at Eskape Whitby

 It's a lock in!
-You’ve got one hour inside Whitby's first live escape room to solve the puzzle of The Night Watchman incorporating snippets of local history, myths and legends.
+You’ve got one hour inside Whitby's live escape room to solve the puzzle of The Night Watchman incorporating snippets of local history, myths and legends.
 It’s a truly immersive experience, can you use your wit and puzzle-solving prowess to solve the mystery and escape the room?

 5. All aboard!